 However, in the early 1980s, epidemiological studies reported toxic shock syndrome occurring with an increasing incidence in menstruating women.
 The majority of the affected women showed signs of Staphylococcus aureus infection and the incidence of the syndrome continued to rise until it reached epidemic status.

 Later that year, users of Rely tampons associated with an increased risk of toxic shock syndrome, which led Procter and Gamble to respond by recalling the product.
 However, Rely was not the only tampon product available that had led to the increased incidence of the syndrome.

 It has since been shown that high absorbency tampons are associated with an increased risk of toxic shock syndrome, regardless of the design or brand.

 Toxic Shock Syndrome: Way Beyond Tampons

 When the association between tampons with higher absorbency and toxic shock syndrome became clear, public health interventions were initiated to decrease the incidence of the condition.

 In particular, changing the tampon regularly to avoid using a single tampon for an extended period of time was essential for young menstruating women.
 This message was widely publicized to the population, including specific warnings on the packaging and instructions for tampon products.

-This public health initiative is largely to account for the decrease in incidence of toxic shock syndrome since the 1980s and its relative rarity today.
-However, menstruating women are not the only population that can be affected by toxic shock syndrome and men, children and non-menstruating women can also be affected.
+This public health initiative is largely to account for the decrease in the incidence of toxic shock syndrome since the 1980s and its relative rarity today.
+However, menstruating women are not the only population that can be affected by toxic shock syndrome, and men, children, and non-menstruating women can also be affected.